Error Handling and Resilience¶

 {

-NoRetry = 0, // No retry attempts
+NoRetry = 0, // Do not perform retries

 FixedDelay = 1, // Constant delay between attempts

-ExponentialBackoff = 3, // Exponential increase (default)
+ExponentialBackoff = 3, // Delay grows exponentially (recommended)

-Custom = 4 // Custom delay calculation
+Custom = 4 // User-provided custom backoff calculation

 }

-Using RetryPolicyGraphNode
+Using RetryPolicyGraphNode¶

 Wrap any node with automatic retry capabilities: